saadware/saadware.github.com/_posts/2013-04-29-araxis-merge-hg-settings.md

 infuse my existing graphical diff tool, [Araxis Merge](http://www.araxis.com/merge/) into the mix.

-Ultimately, here is what I have in my mercural.ini file:
+Ultimately, here is the pertinent information I have in my mercural.ini (or .hgrc on Mac) file:

+    [extensions]
+    hgext.extdiff=

     [ui]
     merge = araxis